Kashmiri Dum Aloo

 About Kashmiri Dum Aloo

-Kashmiri Dum Aloo is a traditional Kashmiri potato recipe where baby potatoes are boiled, fried, and then added to a spicy and rich yogurt-based gravy.
+Kashmiri Dum Aloo is a traditional Kashmiri style potato recipe where baby potatoes are boiled, fried, and then added to a spicy and rich yogurt-based gravy.
+Its called dum olav in local language.

-This curry is subtly flavored with dry ginger powder and fennel powder which gives it a very distinct taste.
+This curry is subtly flavored with dry ginger powder and fennel seeds powder which gives it a very distinct taste.
+It has a vibrant red color from the use of Kashmiri red chillies.

 The recipe I have shared in this post is the Pandit-style Kashmiri dum aloo recipe that is made without the use of onions and garlic.
 If you want to make it in Kashmiri Muslim style, then add some onions and garlic to the recipe.